12 Realistic Side Hustle Ideas You Can Get Started On Today!

 But make sure you also get out there locally and post some flyers on the community mailboxes and your Facebook local community page.

-Tip: Make some beautiful flyers using free design services like Canva that will help your flyers stand out.
+Tip: Make some beautiful flyers using free design services like Canva to help your flyers stand out.

 2. Selling Cheap eBay Finds Locally

-So this is personally my favorite kind of side hustle.
+This next option is my favorite type of side hustle.

-I have been using this idea for years, and it’s wonderfully easy and requires very little investment depending on the item you choose to buy/sell.
+I have been using this idea for years, and it’s wonderfully accessible and requires very little investment, depending on the item you choose to buy/sell.

-Roughly six years ago, when taking my certification in wedding and event planning, I came up with the idea of buying and reselling wedding veils and accessories.
+Roughly six years ago, when taking my wedding and event planning certification, I came up with the idea of buying and reselling wedding veils and accessories.

-I added wedding boleros, hair combs, tiaras, and bridesmaid kits.
+I added wedding boleros, hair combs, tiaras, and bachelorette party kits.

-The goal is to find an inexpensive item(s) that costs much more locally.
+The goal is to find inexpensive items that cost much more locally.

-This way, you will be able to sell the items at a good profit while providing a service to your local community looking for a more affordable option.
+This way, you can sell the items at a good profit while providing a service to your local community looking for a more affordable option.

 The sites I’ve had the best luck selling on have been Varagesale, Facebook Marketplace, and Kijiji.